BerryDaniel/georemedy-osm-arcgis/README.md

 A collection of scripts and documents that assist in the workflow of converting OpenStreetMap planet pbf files into ESRI File Geodatabase (Version 10) for use on a disconnected network.
-The ouput of the datasets are in WGS84 and are loosely based on the Open MapQuest style.
+The output of the datasets are in WGS84 and are loosely based on the Open MapQuest style.

 The intent of this conversion was to make OpenStreetMap data available for a disconnected network in WGS84 (EPSG:4326), for use in both an ESRI proprietary application (ArcGIS Desktop) and opensource application (QGIS Desktop).